CVE-2026-10007

 Executive summary

-A high-severity use-after-free vulnerability in Google Chrome’s SVG component poses a significant risk of remote code execution if left unpatched.
+A use-after-free vulnerability in Google Chrome's SVG implementation poses a significant risk of arbitrary code execution for unauthenticated users.

 Vulnerability